 Happy Almost Mardi Gras!
 Every January 6th kicks off the official king cake season and Carnival.
 I wrote a guest post about the history of king cakes on Jama’s Alphabet Soup blog for all you food history and culture buffs.

-Today I want to share another easy King Cake recipe.
+Today I want to share another easy king cake recipe.
 The recipe in my book, THE KING CAKE BABY, uses frozen bread dough with a cinnamon-sugar filling and includes a recipe for making a Cream Cheese icing.
-In this recipe I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, and a can of Pillsbury Cream Cheese icing.
+In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, colored sugar sprinkles, and a can of Pillsbury Cream Cheese icing.
 Easy peasy!
-The only thing easier than making this King Cake is picking one up at your favorite grocery or bakery.
+The only thing easier than making this king cake is picking one up at your favorite grocery or bakery.

 Pillsbury Crescent Dough Sheet King Cake Recipe

-- Cinnamon sugar mixture: ½ c. granulated sugar + 2 tablespoons cinnamon
+- cinnamon sugar mix: ½ c. granulated sugar + 2 tablespoons cinnamon

-- Plastic King Cake Baby (to hide inside, of course!)
+- 1 plastic king cake baby (to hide inside, of course!)

 Arrange into an oval shape.
 Press seams together to connect.
-Bake according to directions on Pillsbury package.
+Bake 20-25 minutes.